wavemotion-dave/DracoDS/README.md

 Known Issues:
 -----------------------
 * Manic Miner (both Dragon and the CoCo port) will load but Willy just jumps constantly.
 Cause unknown.
 * Shamus loads but will not run correctly - freezes at first screen key/joystick input.
+Cause unknown (but likely related to non-cycle accurate interrupt timing).
+* Rocky's Boots two-disk version will not load.
 Cause unknown.
+Seek the 180K single-disk version which does work.

 Compile Instructions :
 -----------------------